Yiqing2018/FindMySong/README.md

 #### Basic functions:

-Add Spotify user

-Remove Spotify user

-Search music database by artist, album, or song title
+Search music database by tracks, artists, albums

-Get user’s saved albums and playlists
+Know top popular tracks, artists, albums

+Follow/unfollow other users

 #### Advanced functions:

 Calculate similarity statistics between different songs, artists, genres and albums.
 This will be interesting because it will allow us to see what the most common musical tastes are.
-It will also tell us whether a fan of one artist is likely to be a fan of another artist, for example.
+It will also tell us whether a fan of one artist is likely to be a fan of another artist.